-THE arrival of more LNER high-speed London to Harrogate services will be a ‘game changer’ for the town according to the director of Harrogate Convention Centre.
+THE arrival of more LNER high-speed London to Harrogate services (Launched 15 December 2019) is a ‘game changer’ for the town according to the director of Harrogate Convention Centre.

-The Azuma train service will bring five additional daily services from December 15, with trains departing King’s Cross for Harrogate from 7.30am on weekdays.
+The new Azuma train service brings five additional daily services, with trains departing King’s Cross for Harrogate from 7.30am on weekdays.
 The new services mean Harrogate now has six daily, direct rail links with London.

 The announcement by LNER was welcomed by businesses in the town, not least Harrogate Convention Centre, which hopes to attract more events from the South with the promise of quick and easy rail links throughout the day.